dennisdoomen/CSharpGuidelines/_pages/1800_PerformanceGuidelines.md

 		return View(data);
 	}

 You end up with a deadlock.
 Why?
-Because the `Result` property getter will block until the `async` operation has completed, but since an `async` method will automatically marshal the result back to the original thread and ASP.NET uses a single-threaded synchronization context, they'll be waiting on each other.
-A similar problem can also happen on WPF, Silverlight or a Windows Store C#/XAML app.
+Because the `Result` property getter will block until the `async` operation has completed, but since an `async` method _could_ automatically marshal the result back to the original thread (depending on the current `SynchronizationContext` or `TaskScheduler`) and ASP.NET uses a single-threaded synchronization context, they'll be waiting on each other.
+A similar problem can also happen on UWP, WPF or a Windows Store C#/XAML app.
 Read more about this [here](http://blogs.msdn.com/b/pfxteam/archive/2011/01/13/10115163.aspx).